Space Shuttle design process: Air Force involvement

 During the mid-1960s the United States Air Force had both of its major piloted space projects, X-20 Dyna-Soar and Manned Orbiting Laboratory, canceled.
-This demonstrated its need to cooperate with NASA to place military astronauts in orbit.
+This demonstrated its need to cooperate with NASA to place military astronauts and payloads in orbit.
+The Air Force launched more than 200 satellite reconnaissance missions between 1959 and 1970, and the military's large volume of payloads would be valuable in making the shuttle more economical.
 In turn, by serving Air Force needs, the Shuttle became a truly national system, carrying all military as well as civilian payloads.

 NASA sought Air Force support for the shuttle.
 After the Six-Day War and the Soviet invasion of Czechoslovakia exposed limitations in the United States satellite reconnaissance network, Air Force involvement emphasized the ability to launch spy satellites southward into polar orbit from Vandenberg AFB.
 This required higher energies than for lower inclination orbits.
-The Air Force also hoped that a shuttle could retrieve Soviet satellites and quickly land.
-It thus desired the ability to land at the Vandenberg liftoff point after one orbit, despite the Earth rotating 1,000 miles beneath the orbital track.
-This required a larger delta wing size than the earlier simple "DC-3" shuttle.
-However, NASA also desired this increased maneuvering capability since further studies had shown the DC-3 shuttle design had limitations not initially foreseen.
-The Air Force launched more than 200 satellite reconnaissance missions between 1959 and 1970, and the military's large volume of payloads would be valuable in making the shuttle more economical.
+However, to be able to return to Earth after one orbit, despite the Earth rotating 1,000 miles beneath the orbital track, required a larger delta wing size than the earlier simple "DC-3" shuttle.
+In addition, the straight-wing configuration favored by Max Faget would've required the vehicle to fly in a stall for most of the reentry and had issues during launch aborts, a situation disliked by NASA.
+It is a common misconception that the delta wing was solely by demand of the USAF, however that is merely a myth.

-Despite the potential benefits for the Air Force, the military was satisfied with its expendable boosters and did not need or want the shuttle as much as NASA did.
+Despite the potential benefits for the Air Force, the military was satisfied with its expendable boosters, and had less need for the shuttle than NASA.
 Because the space agency needed outside support, the Defense Department (DoD) and the National Reconnaissance Office (NRO) gained primary control over the design process.
 For example, NASA planned a 40 by 15 ft cargo bay, but NRO specified a 60 by 15 ft bay because it expected future intelligence satellites to become larger.
 When Faget again proposed a 12 ft wide payload bay, the military almost immediately insisted on retaining the 15 ft width.
 The Air Force also gained the equivalent of the use of one of the shuttles for free despite not paying for the shuttle's development or construction.
 In exchange for the NASA concessions, the Air Force testified to the Senate Space Committee on the shuttle's behalf in March 1971.